MicrosoftDocs/azure-stack-docs/azure-stack/operator/site-recovery-deploy-source.md

 ---

-# Deploy for source environments (preview)
+# Deploy for source environments

 This article describes the actions that are required to complete the installation of the source environment.

 > [!IMPORTANT]
-> Azure Site Recovery on Azure Stack Hub requires the Azure Stack Hub 2301 update build number to be at least 1.2301.2.58.
+> Azure Site Recovery on Azure Stack Hub requires the Azure Stack Hub in a supported version (at least 1.2301.2.58).

 ## Prerequisites